-This course presents an overview of current computer usage in the construction industry; computer and applications and numerical analysis in construction; commercially available software applications for estimating, scheduling, productivity assessment, and decision support; and development of specialized software tools.
-The course will also explore building information modeling (BIM) principles and supporting technologies.
+This course presents an overview of current computer usage in the construction industry; computer and applications and numerical analysis in construction; commercially available software applications for estimating, visualization of construction activities, productivity assessment, and decision support; and development of specialized software tools.
+The course will introduce Autodesk's Revit and Navisworks Building Information Modeling (BIM) software platforms.